ankitrijal2054/Unilang/memory-bank/progress.md

 When you resume:

-1. Read ALL memory bank files (start with projectbrief.md)
+1. ✅ READ ALL MEMORY BANK FILES (start with projectbrief.md)
-2. Review activeContext.md for current focus
+2. ✅ Review activeContext.md for current focus
-3. Check this progress.md for what's done/remaining
+3. ✅ Check this progress.md for what's done/remaining
-4. Look at Architecture.md for technical details
+4. ✅ Look at Architecture.md for technical details
-5. Follow Tasklist_MVP.md step by step
+5. ⏭️ Follow Tasklist_MVP.md from Phase 2 onwards

+**Phase 1 Status:** ✅ 100% COMPLETE
+**Ready for:** Phase 2 - Core Messaging Infrastructure **Next Work:** Start with Firestore services (Chat, Message, User CRUD)

 The memory bank is your source of truth.
 It survives sessions.